RuoAndo/nii-socs-elastic-pipe/README.md

 <hr>

-Note: traffic discrimination is based on the data format as follows:
+Note: traffic discrimination of step 4 is based on the data format as follows:

 <pre>
 # cd src/